 In 1991, the government required all militias to dissolve except Hezbollah, which was given special permission to maintain its forces to resist the Israeli occupation of southern Lebanon.
 The Israeli-backed SLA refused to demobilize, collaborating instead with Israeli forces to wage war against Hezbollah in southern Lebanon through the early 1990s.
 In April 1996, Israeli forces bombing Hezbollah bases hit a UN facility, killing over 100 civilians.
 By 2000, widespread opposition to the conflict among the Israeli population forced Israel to withdraw from southern Lebanon.
-Concurrently. the SI A surrendered Hezbollah.Meanwhile.
-Svria continued to maintain troops in Lebanon and significantly influence Lebanese politics.
-In 2004.

-Syria pressured the NA to extend pro-Syria President Emile Lahoud's mandate, causing anti-Syria PM Hariri to resign.
+Concurrently, the SLA surrendered to Hezbollah.
+Meanwhile, Syria continued to maintain troops in Lebanon and significantly influence Lebanese politics.
+In 2004, Syria pressured the NA to extend pro-Syria President Emile Lahoud's mandate, causing anti-Syria PM Hariri to resign.

 The Cedar Revolution and Syrian Withdrawal: In early 2005, former PM Hariri and 21 others were killed by a car bomb in Beirut.
 Large-scale demonstrations immediately erupted, with protestors implicating Syria in the crime and demanding its troops withdraw.
 On March 8, Hezbollah and other pro-Syria factions organized their own demonstrations in Beirut.
-Then, on March 14, a much larger anti-Syria demonstration attracted protestors from across Lebanon's sectarian divisions to demand political factions still active today: the pro-Syria March 8 Alliance and the Saudi-, French-, and US-backed anti-Syria March 14 Alliance (see p.
-6-7 of Political and Social Relations).
+Then, on March 14, a much larger anti-Syria demonstration attracted protestors from across Lebanon's sectarian divisions to demand the withdrawal of Syrian forces.
+Over the next weeks, anti-Syria protests, dubbed the "Cedar Revolution," continued.
+Syria finally bowed to pressure in April, withdrawing its troops and ending 29 years of military presence in Lebanon.
+This series of events created the political factions still active today: the pro-Syria March 8 Alliance and the Saudi-, French-, and US-backed anti-Syria March 14 Alliance (see Political and Social Relations).